How To Pay For Therapy

 - Another benefit of choosing direct pay is optimal confidentiality.
 There is no information shared with any third party beyond the clinical staff working your paperwork and any bank involved with the form of payment you use.
 The only exceptions to this are confidentiality exceptions which are applicable for anyone seeing a therapist (mandatory reporting for suspicion of abuse of a protected group, risk of physical harm to yourself or another, court order, or your signed waiver of confidentiality to another party).

 - A third benefit of paying directly is more therapists are available to you.
 This expands your therapist search beyond waitlists with booked full therapists.
 Also, this enables you to work with specialists in your area of difficulty.

 - Lastly, a great benefit is being free from managed care.
-Insurance companies have many requirements which typically include declaring a diagnosis, short-term treatment approaches that may limit approval for continued care, insurance companies keeping a file of your clinical record, their ability to share your information with the national medical information databank, and changes to provider policies over time.
+Insurance companies have many requirements which typically include declaring a diagnosis, short-term treatment approaches that may limit approval for continued care, telehealth limitations or lack of coverage, insurance companies keeping a file of your clinical record, their ability to share your information with the national medical information databank, and changes to provider policies over time.

 2. “In-network” benefits- payments are made to your therapist by your insurance provider.
 Paying for therapy services with your insurance is typically the most affordable way to cover the costs of your care, however, it is also the most involved.
 To use your insurance use the following steps: